ISISComputingGroup/ibex_developers_manual/Eurotherm.md

 HRPD:

-- Port: serial cable needs to be pluged into the RH 9 pin port labelled "J" not the 25 pin one labelled "H"
+- Port: serial cable needs to be plugged into the RH 9 pin port labelled "J" not the 25 pin one labelled "H"